rocicorp/replicache/doc/docs/how-it-works.md

 await pusher.trigger(`todos-${userID}`, 'poke', {});
 ```

-After processing a mutation on your server, send a WebSocket "poke" (a message with no payload) telling any potentially affected users' devices to sync again.
+After applying a mutation on your server, send a WebSocket "poke" (a message with no payload) hinting to any potentially affected users' devices to try to pull.
 You can use any WebSocket library or even a hosted service to send this poke.

-Note that no user data is sent over the web socket — its only purpose is a hint to get the relevant clients to pull again soon.
+No user data is sent over the web socket — its only purpose is a hint to get the relevant clients to pull soon.

+Note that Replicache can also pull on an interval, in addition to or instead of in response to a poke.
+See [ReplicacheOptions](https://doc.replicache.dev/api/interfaces/replicacheoptions).

 ## ⑦ Rebase

+When the Replicache client pulls a new Client View from the server, it potentially needs to replay pending local mutations on top of the new state.
+The set of pending mutations to replay is the set with mutation id > `lastMutationID` returned by the server in the pull.

-Replicache rewinds the cache to the point before sync started, applies the incremental pull, and then replays any remaining unacknowledged pending mutations on top.
+To replay, Replicache rewinds the state of the key/value store to the point before the latest pull, applies the changes from the server (from the incremental pull), and then replays unconfirmed pending mutations if any on top.

-The final state is revealed to the UI atomically, subscriptions re-fire, and the UI refreshes.
+The new state is revealed to the UI atomically, subscriptions re-fire, and the UI refreshes.